A Guide to K-12 Education in Nebraska

 Condition of Education 2022 at a Glance – National Center for Education Statistics

-Looking for a nonpartisan presentation about government, democracy, public policy, voting rights, and more?
-Whether you are looking for a specific topic or a general overview, the LWVNE will work with you to present the information your group is looking for.
+Looking for a nonpartisan presentation about government, democracy, voting rights, public policy or schools in Nebraska ?
+Whether you relooking for a specific topic or general overview new, the LWVNE will work with you to present the information your group is looking for.

 Don’t know where to start?
 Consider one of out Nebraska specific presentation: Government 101 or Schools 101.